Justin Bieber And Beyoncé Robbed Of Awards In Out Of Touch Grammys

 — Lady Pogba (@ShazSkye) February 13, 2017

 To put the snub of Bieber’s album in clearer perspective.
 The almost 6 million-selling Purpose has been streamed over 11 billion times worldwide.
 It produced three No. 1 U.S. singles: “Sorry,” “Love Yourself,” and “What Do You Mean.”
-The album broke and set multiple records — notably, occupying the top three spots on the UK official singles chart with all three hits simultaneously — which no artist has ever done before.
+The album broke and set multiple records — notably, occupying the top three spots on the U.K. official singles chart with all three hits simultaneously — which no artist has ever done before.

-After debuting atop Billboard’s 200 albums chart in November 2015, “What Do You Mean,” “Love Yourself” and Sorry” each topped Billboard’s Hot 100 chart.
-Nielsen Music reported “Love Yourself” and “Sorry” took first and ninth place, respectively in a top ten compilation of highest audience impression for radio songs in 2016.
+After debuting atop Billboard’s 200 albums chart in November, 2015, “What Do You Mean,” “Love Yourself,” and Sorry” each topped Billboard’s Hot 100 chart.
+Nielsen Music reported “Love Yourself” and “Sorry” took first and ninth place, respectively in a top 10 compilation of highest audience impression for radio songs in 2016.

-Purpose’s package of an ongoing transformative narrative, bangers, and soul-searching ballads generated enough of a seismic impact hat it relaunched Bieber’s career after a turbulent two years.
-The album moved the sound of pop forward with added from Jack Ü’s Skrillex and Diplo on the game-changing “Where Are Ü Now” and on other songs on the album.
+Purpose’s package of an ongoing transformative narrative, bangers, and soul-searching ballads generated enough of a seismic impact that it relaunched Bieber’s career after a turbulent two years.
+The album moved the sound of pop forward with additions from Jack Ü’s, Skrillex, and Diplo on the game-changing “Where Are Ü Now” and on other songs on the album.

 Meanwhile, Beyoncé’s fans continue to lament the snub of Lemonade.
 Whether or not that resentment has been appeased by the graciousness of Adele’s acceptance speech, and her dismantling of her Grammy award to share with the “Love Drought” singer remains to be seen.